 Researchers discover cancer favors a certain state of bone mineral, breast cancer tumors remotely enhance that favorable state.
 Read more about Metastatic breast cancer affects bone mineral before spreading

-Lara A. Estroff is currently an Associate Professor of Materials Science and Engineering at Cornell University.
-She received a B.A. with honors from Swarthmore College (1997), with a major in Chemistry and a minor in Anthropology.
+Lara A. Estroff received her B.A. with honors from Swarthmore College (1997), with a major in Chemistry and a minor in Anthropology.
 Before beginning her graduate studies, she spent a year at the Weizmann Institute of Science in Rehovot, Israel as a visiting researcher in the labs of Profs Lia Addadi and Steve Weiner.
 During this time, she was introduced to the field of biomineralization and studied chemical approaches to archeological problems.
 In 2003, she received her Ph.D. in Chemistry from Yale University for work done in Prof. Andrew D. Hamilton's laboratory on the design and synthesis of bio-inspired organic superstructures to control the growth of inorganic crystals.
 After completing graduate school, she was an NIH-funded postdoctoral fellow in Prof. George M. Whiteside's laboratory at Harvard University (2003-2005).
-Dr. Estroff's research group at Cornell focuses on bio-inspired materials synthesis, in particular, the study of crystal growth mechanisms in gels and their relationships to biomineralization.
+Since 2005, Dr. Estroff has been in Materials Science and Engineering department at Cornell University and in 2019 she was promoted to Full Professor.
+She served as the Director of Graduate Studies in the department from 2015-2019.
+Her group focuses on bio-inspired materials synthesis, in particular, the study of crystal growth mechanisms in gels and their relationships to biomineralization.
 She has received several awards, including an NSF Early Faculty Career Award in 2009 and a J.D.
-Watson Young Investigator's award from NYSTAR in 2006.
+Watson Young Investigator’s award from NYSTAR in 2006.

 Dr. Estroff's research focus is on the bio-inspired synthesis of organic-inorganic composites.
 Biological organisms create multi-functional and adaptive materials (e.g., bone, teeth, sea shells) from inexpensive, readily available building blocks using mild, energy-efficient, and non-toxic processes.
 Accordingly, there is tremendous interest in mimicking and controlling biology both to create new synthetic materials and to maintain the health of naturally occurring tissues.
 The two major themes of Dr. Estroff's research are: 1) The synthesis of new organic and inorganic materials with altered morphologies and mechanical properties.
 The design of these materials is based upon biological examples of mineralization.
 2) The development of in vitro models to answer questions about the mechanisms of biomineralization.
 One primary research focus in the laboratory is the use of hydrogels to control the growth of crystals.
 A hydrogel, like Jell-O®, is a hydrated (usually > 95 w/v% water) organic matrix that does not exhibit flow (e.g., a vial containing a hydrogel can be turned upside down and the material will not flow).
 Hydrogels are associated with a number of biomineralizing systems, including the mother-of-pearl in mollusk shells and tooth enamel in mammals.
 An outstanding question is why organisms use hydrogels to control crystal growth.
 Dr. Estroff has established a research program to begin to address this question.